Young adult romance literature

 Young adult romance literature is a genre of books written for teenagers.
 As defined by Romance Writers of America, a romance novel consists of a central love story and an emotionally satisfying ending.
-Early young adult romances feature a teenage protagonist, who is typically female, white, and middle-class, while books in the twenty-first century include a wider variety of protagonist.
+Early young adult romances feature a teenage protagonist, who is typically female, white, and middle-class, while books in the twenty-first century include a wider variety of protagonists.

 Young adult romances were very popular in the 1950s and early 1960s, but were supplanted by more realistic young adult novels in the late 1960s and 1970s.
 Romances became popular again in the 1980s, although the trend at that time was toward series by publisher brand rather than individual authors.
 Subgenres for young adults, such as paranormal romance, evangelical romance, and dystopian romance, became popular in the twenty-first century.
 Parents and educators often criticized the reading of romances, but at their best, young adult romance novels celebrate relationships.

 1950s and 1960s

 The success of Seventeenth Summer by Maureen Daly, published in 1942, is generally acknowledged as the impetus for romance novels specifically written for teenage girls, although Daly considered her novel to be written for adults.
 Young adult romance novels were referred to as junior novels and sometimes malt shop novels.
 Popular authors were Anne Emery, Rosamond du Jardin, Betty Cavanna, Janet Lambert, Lenora Mattingly Weber, and Mary Stolz.

 The teen romance novels of this era focused on family and domesticity.
 Usually set in small towns, girls from traditional, middle-class families worried about being popular and getting dates.
 Gender roles were conventional, and it was presumed that girls would grow up to become wives and mothers.
-Sex in these books seldom progressed beyond kisses.
+Physical intimacy in these books seldom progressed beyond kisses.
 Despite a growing national concern with juvenile delinquency, it was not an element in junior novels.
 These novels explicitly warned readers against "bad boys", while emphasizing the importance of heterosexual romance and chaste behavior on dates.

 The girls in these books cared about being considered pretty, although the focus was primarily on facial beauty rather than the attractiveness of the body.
 Boys expected loyalty and fidelity from the girls, and in exchange, they cherished and protected the girls.
 Romance was presented as the natural relation between boys and girls.
 Donelson describes the formula:

 By the 1950s, certain taboos had been clearly established for the adolescent novels—no early or forced marriages; no pregnancy outside marriage; no drugs, alcohol, or smoking; no profane or obscene language; no deaths; almost no ethnic references; no school dropouts unless as object lessons; no divorce; no sense of the ambivalent cruelty and compassion of young people; no alienation of young people from society or family; no sexuality or sensuality.

 More realistic problem novels in the late 1960s supplanted young adult romances in popularity.